brimoran/Linux-on-ASUS-C101PA/README.md

 ### Pandoc

 A command line tool to convert between document types.
-The version in Debian stretch is unfortunately very old.
+The version available in Debian stretch is unfortunately very old.
 As the C101 is an ARM chromebook we would need to compile the newer version which I think requires a (1GB +) Haskell install.
-So in the meantime:
+We might actually have space to do this... but in the meantime:

 ```sudo apt-get install pandoc```